ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

 Displaying data through a `has_many, through` relationship looks identical to displaying data through a normal relationship.
 That's the beauty of abstraction - all of the details about how our models are associated with each other get abstracted away, and we can focus simply on the presentation.

-<a href='https://learn.co/lessons/displaying-has-many-through-rails' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/displaying-has-many-through-rails' title='Displaying Has Many Through Rails'>Displaying Has Many Through Rails</a> on Learn.co and start learning to code for free.</p>